MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_06_Configure Azure Key Vault networking settings.md

 ## Skilling tasks

-- Enable JIT on your VMs from the Azure portal.
+- Add an exsiting virtual network to a firewall and virtual network rules.

-- Request access to a VM that has JIT enabled from the Azure portal.
+- Configure a virtual network and subnet to allow access to a key vault.

 ## Exercise instructions